tsileo/ts4/README.md

 # ts4: time series simple storage service

-A blob store backed by S3 and indexed by SimpleDB accessible via a simple HTTP API.
+A content-addressed blob store backed by S3, indexed by upload time (in SimpleDB) accessible via a simple HTTP API.

-Backup a stream of blobs and retrieve it in chronological order.
+Initially designed to backup and replay SQS messages in chronological order.

 ## Client